NBA’s West spots set, with the Nuggets, Clippers and Timberwolves in and the Warriors play-in bound - WTOP News

 The Denver Nuggets regrouped after their chaotic final week that included the firing of coach Michael Malone and general manager Calvin Booth to secure the No. 4 seed and home-court advantage in the first round against the Clippers by beating the Rockets 126-111.

+The Lakers, Nuggets and Clippers all finished 50-32, with Los Angeles having the tiebreaker to finish No. 3 and start a series in Los Angeles for the first time since 2012.

-The Timberwolves — who could have slipped all the way to eighth in some scenarios — instead landed in the No. 6 spot following their 116-105 victory over Utah.
+The Timberwolves — who could have slipped all the way to eighth in some scenarios — instead landed in the No. 6 spot at 49-33 following their 116-105 victory over Utah.
+Anthony Edwards scored 43 points after stressing to his teammates the urgency to avoid having to play at least one more game.

+“Like, we don’t want to play in the play-in, because I’ve been in both situations,” the All-Star guard said.
+“We want to be fully prepared going into the playoffs.
+We want that whole week.”

+So did the Warriors, who have never won a game in the play-in tournament.
+They would have finished sixth to set up another marquee matchup between Stephen Curry and LeBron James in the postseason and have just two days to shake off the disappointment.

 Sacramento is No. 9 and Dallas No. 10 in the West.
 They will play Wednesday in Sacramento, with the winner having to beat the loser of the Golden State-Memphis game to face the top-seeded Thunder in the first round.